 Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

-Tropical Storm Idalia is forecast to become a hurricane on Monday as it tracks toward the Gulf Coast of Florida, on a path that is expected to impact a wide central chunk of the state, including cities like Tampa and Orlando.
+Tropical Storm Idalia is nearing hurricane strength and is forecast to become a hurricane on Monday as it tracks toward the Gulf Coast of Florida, on a path that is expected to impact a wide central chunk of the state, including cities like Tampa and Orlando.

 Officials have placed communities under a range of severe weather advisories, from hurricane and tropical storm warnings to storm surge watches, as Idalia gains momentum near the far western tip of Cuba.
 Meanwhile, Hurricane Franklin, to the east over the Atlantic, is churning on a track that's expected to skirt along the East Coast of the United States.